dariavoblikova/HardwareProject/README.md

-# HardwareProject.
+# Hardware Project.
 Disassembler

 * Scans a section of memory
-* Attempts to convertthe memory’s contents to a listing of valid assembly language instructions
+* Attempts to convert the memory’s contents to a listing of valid assembly language instructions

-## I/O
+## I/O:
 * Prints the address of each instruction
 * Handles improper user inputs
 * Prints results as one screen at a time